gokulmInfy/m2x-arduino/README.md

 In the M2XStreamClient, 4 types of API functions are provided here:

-* `send`: Send stream value to M2X server
+* `send`: Send stream value to M2X
-* `receive`: Receive stream value from M2X server
+* `receive`: Receive stream value from M2X
-* `updateLocation`: Send location value of a feed to M2X server
+* `updateLocation`: Send location value of a feed to M2X
-* `readLocation`: Receive location values of a feed from M2X server
+* `readLocation`: Receive location values of a feed from M2X

 Returned values
 ---------------

-For all those functions, the HTTP status code will be returned if we can fulfill a HTTP request.
-For example, `200` will be returned upon success, `401` will be returned if we didn't provide a valid M2X API Key.
+For all those functions, the HTTP status code will be returned if we can fulfill an HTTP request.
+For example, `200` will be returned upon success, and `401` will be returned if we didn't provide a valid M2X API Key.
+A full-list of M2X API error codes can be found here: [M2X API Error Codes] (https://m2x.att.com/developer/documentation/overview#Client-Errors)

 Otherwise, the following error codes will be used: